pozor/pocket-random/CONTRIBUTING.md

 - Trolling or sustained disruption

 ### Enforcement
-Violations should be reported to: conduct@randomix.app *(placeholder - update with real email)*
+Violations should be reported to: dev@brunettospinelli.it

 I may remove, edit, or reject contributions that violate this Code of Conduct.